Quantifying Bell nonlocality of a pure two-qudit state via its entanglement: General two-qudit case

-Since any multipartite quantum state $\rho$ is nonlocal iff $\Upsilon_{\rho}>1$ (see Introduction), relation (\ref{39__}) explicitly proves that entanglement of a pure two-qubit state is necessary and sufficient for its Bell nonlocality.
+Therefore, since a pure two-qudit state $\rho$ is nonlocal iff $\Upsilon_{\rho}>1$ and entangled iff $\mathrm{C}_{\rho_{\psi}} > 0$ (see in Section 2), the upper bound and the lower bounds in (\ref{39__}) explicitly prove that entanglement of a pure two-qubit state is necessary and sufficient for its Bell nonlocality.
 For $d=2$, bounds in (\ref{39__}) reduce to those in (\ref{31}).